pachyderm/pachyderm/README.md

 ### News

-Pachyderm v0.9 is out and includes a brand new pipelining system!
-[Read more](http://pachyderm.io/pps.html) about it or check out our [web scraper demo](https://medium.com/pachyderm-data/build-your-own-wayback-machine-in-10-lines-of-code-99884b2ff95c).
+Pachyderm v0.9 is out and includes initial support for Kubernetes!
+We have also revamped our development scripts to make it much easier to get started.

 We are in the midst of a refactor!
 More news to follow, but new code is being committed along-side existing code and is contained primarily within [src/pfs](src/pfs), [src/pkg](src/pkg), and [src/pps](src/pps).